 It’s not just about frequency, but duration too

 Researchers theorized that bouts of walking that were of an average distance made up the bulk of daily step counts.
 Thus, the less patients got up to walk, the fewer step counts they ended up accumulating by the end of the day.
 To overcome low step counts, patients need to pay attention to two aspects of a walking activity.
 Not only do they need to get up more and walk more frequently, but they need to pay attention to how long they walk each time.
-Increasing the number of walks and varying the number of steps per walk can help achieve better physical activity levels and reduce recurrent stroke risk.
+Increasing the number of times you get up and varying the number of steps per walk can help achieve better physical activity levels and reduce recurrent stroke risk.

 So, don’t hesitate to get up out of your chair.
 The more often you get up, the more you’ll walk, reducing your risk of another stroke one step at a time.